sletz/eurorack-blocks/documentation/faust/soundfile.md

 In this example, `foo.wav` and `bar.wav` are virtually consolidated to a single audio file with 2 parts.

-Though you might have seen that we never specify the `url` attributes in the section above.
+Though, you might have seen that we never specify the `url` attributes in the section above.
 That's because we ignore it.

-Rather, the support of parts is done using `wav` with what is known as "Cue" or "Splice" markers, which are supported by every sample editors, and even some DAWs support it as well.
+Rather, the support of parts is done using `wav` with what is known as "Cue" or "Splice" markers, which are supported by every common sample editors, and even some DAWs have native support for it.

-This also allows you to be able to load directly all samples to this format that is used also in the Eurorack industry, and in particular the excellent Morphagene module from MakeNoise.
+This also allows you to be able to load directly all samples to this format that is used also in the Eurorack industry, and in particular in the excellent Morphagene module from Make Noise.
 A lot of samples already in that format can be found for example on [Freesound](https://freesound.org/people/makenoisemusic/).